SSWConsulting/SSW.Rules.Content/rules/how-to-optimize-google-ads-campaigns/rule.md

 ![Figure: Negative Keywords ensure your ad is not shown in unrelated searches](2016-02-25\_8-18-14.jpg)

-Learn more on this rule:[Do you have a negative keyword list on your campaigns?](/how-to-create-a-negative-keyword-list)
+Want to learn more about this?
+Check out this rule:[\[SSW Rules\] Do you know how to create a negative keyword list?](/how-to-create-a-negative-keyword-list)

 ### Split Testing Ads

 As with any advertisement, it is important to test multiple ads to determine which performs best.
 Once ads have been running for a period of time they should be assessed and those which are underperforming should be switched off, whilst the highest performers should be copied and then tweaked and continued to run.
 This can be continued over the lifetime of an ad, as each ad has a certain period of effectiveness.